schimar/s2021/README.md

 conda activate ta

 # (also, when ssh'ing onto mach2, you can activate the env and then do a dry-run of your workflow)

+# if you've added new software to install to the conda environment, then you can update:
+conda env update --name ta --file envs/s21.yaml
 ```

 ## how to submit the main snakemake job: